Arno05/EarnApp-Docker/README.md

 ## Available Tags
 1. `latest` - Built and updated daily
-2. `hourly-latest` - Built and updated every hour at UTC 10th minute.
-3. `lite` - Use when you have problems with regular version.
+2. `lite` - Use when you have problems with regular version.
 **Note**: `lite` version cannot generate it's own UUID and the same has to be provided as an environment variable.

 ## How to: